kforkavya/Learning-with-AI/README.md

 ### Running the AI

 The actual program is written in **JavaScript**.
-But it has been provided...
+But it has been provided with an interactive interface also.
+Run the ```index.html``` file on a browser to see the magic !!

 ---